ENIAC-ZA/DevOpsFun/README.md

-# Sybrin - Janco's Devops Test:
+# Sybrin - Janco's DevOps Test:

 ## Included in the readme is all the steps and filenames required to reproduce the tasks.